Step 5: Update a Driver

 4. Toggle the drop-down menu and select the Platform Pack that matches your device model.

-5. (Optional) If you want to allow the user of the targeted device to delay the driver update, click the Allow User To Defer Driver Update check box.
+Optional: If you want to allow the user of the targeted device to delay the driver update, click the Allow User To Defer Driver Update check box.
+Also, if you want the update to occur at a specific time, click the Schedule Deployment check box, and then select a date and time.

-7. Specify the credentials with access to the location of your Platform Pack files and then click Finish.
+5. Specify the credentials with access to the location of your Platform Pack files and then click Finish.

-8. Click OK to confirm the driver update.
+6. Click OK to confirm the driver update.

-9. When the driver update starts, the icon next to the computer will change.
+7. When the driver update starts, the icon next to the computer will change.